 If you have provided us with an email address we will send you automated email notifications reminding you to return or renew your loans a few days before the due date, and emails to inform you when reserved items are available for collection if you have opted to be informed by email.

 If you have agreed, we will from time to time send out emails to library members to promote news and events relating to library services.
 If you would like to receive these emails, please inform a member of library staff.

 How long we will keep your data for

 We will hold this data for up to two years after your last transaction with us to meet audit requirements.
 However, if you have unreturned items or outstanding debt your data may be retained for a further two years.
 After this, your information will be deleted or archived.
-If you wish to view your details at any time, please go online at www.librarieswest.org.uk or ask a member of library staff.
+If you wish to view your details at any time, visit the LibrariesWest website or ask a member of library staff.

 Who we share your data with and why

-To provide and maintain an effective library service to customers it may be necessary to transfer customer data to our LMS supplier's overseas support teams in the USA and Canada.
+To provide and maintain an effective library service to customers it may be necessary to transfer customer data to our LMS supplier's overseas support teams in Canada.
 This data will only be securely transferred and/or accessed when necessary by the most appropriate technical experts to facilitate the identification and resolution of system faults or errors.
-This will provide the most effective support mechanism as stated in our contractual agreements and is subject to data sharing agreements under Privacy Shield (USA) and PIPEDA (Canada).
+This will provide the most effective support mechanism as stated in our contractual agreements and is subject to the PIPEDA data sharing agreement.

 Your rights as a data subject